shobith10/student-project/README-Template.md

 cd my-app
 npm start
 ```
-go through the files created and replace them with files in the frontend folder
+go through the files created and replace the src files with the files in the frontend folder

 Minimum reqirements of installing springboot are